This CME conference is designed to educate clinicians on state-of-the-art care for pulmonary hypertension.

 After attending this live activity, participants should be able to:

-- Recognize the difference between PAH and PVH and how this translates into therapy.
+- Recognize the difference between PAH and PH associated with HFpEF.

-- Evaluate current pharmacologic and medical management strategies for patients with pulmonary hypertension.
+- Evaluate treatment strategies for patients with PH.

 Scripps Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.